humaayuuun/Multi-Modal-Stock-Forecasting-GCN-LSTM-Ensemble-for-Stock-Alpha/README.md

-# GraphAlpha: Decoding Market Structure

-**A Hybrid GCN-LSTM Ensemble for Structural Alpha Generation**
+# A Hybrid GCN-LSTM Ensemble for Structural Alpha Generation**

 ### Project Overview
 It is a multi-modal algorithmic trading system designed to predict stock market trends (specifically **NVDA**) by decoding the hidden *structure* of market data.